stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 layout: blog
 title: employees working remotely - key to succeeding that most of us leaders take for granted
-sub_heading: How to make it effective and sustainable?
-How to build a strategic capability for you to scale up or down?
+sub_heading: How to solve employees working remotely whilst building a strategic capability to scale up or down.
 video_id: ''
 banner_image: "/uploads/working remotely.jpg"
 slug: working remotely
 seo_title: employees working remotely - key to succeeding that most of us leaders take for granted
-seo_description: How to make it effective and sustainable?
-How to build a strategic capability for you to scale up or down?
+seo_description: How to make working remotely successful.
+How to scale up or down as required.
+How to develop your best emerging talent.
 feature_image: "/uploads/working remotely.jpg"

 ---